Valuations and objections

-A Council Property Valuation is an assessment of the market value of your property for rating purposes.
+Council assesses the market value of your property each year for rating purposes, following the state legislation.

 - market changes in your area

 - building value (size, age, quality and condition of your property)